 Stock Up on the Right Foods

 To prepare for dental surgery, make meals ahead, if possible.
 This will give you one less thing to worry about during recovery.
 At the very least, stock up on easy-to-eat foods beforehand.
-If you’ve had teeth extracted, you’ll want your menu to include only soft, bland foods for the first day or two.
+If you have had teeth extracted, you will want your menu to include only soft, bland foods for the first day or two.
 Spicy or acidic foods can irritate your mouth.
 Keep the temperature cool or lukewarm at first; no overly hot foods or liquids.

 Nutritious no-cook or quick-cook foods work great!
 Some good choices include: